eeeds/employees-attrition-mlops/README.md

 If you want to reproduce the results of this project, run the following commands:

 ```
+Add a whylog_token.json to the root of the project with your token
 pip install -r requirements.txt
 python model.py
 make up